openfl/OpenFLDevelopersGuide/working-with-movie-clips/controlling-movie-clip-playback.md

 ## Working with scenes {#working-with-scenes}

-In the Flash authoring environment, you can use scenes to demarcate a series of timelines that a SWF file will progress through.
+In the Flash authoring environment, you can use scenes to demarcate a series of timelines that a project will progress through.
 Using the second parameter of the gotoAndPlay() or gotoAndStop() methods, you can specify a scene to send the playhead to.
 All FLA files start with only the initial scene, but you can create new scenes.

 Using scenes is not always the best approach because scenes have a number of drawbacks.
 A Flash document that contains multiple scenes can be difficult to maintain, particularly in multiauthor environments.
 Multiple scenes can also be inefficient in bandwidth, because the publishing process merges all scenes into a single timeline.
 This causes a progressive download of all scenes, even if they are never played.
 For these reasons, use of multiple scenes is often discouraged except for organizing lengthy multiple timeline-based animations.

-The scenes property of the MovieClip class returns an array of Scene objects representing all the scenes in the SWF file.
+The scenes property of the MovieClip class returns an array of Scene objects representing all the scenes in the project.
 The currentScene property returns a Scene object that represents the scene that is currently playing.

 The Scene class has several properties that give information about a scene.
 The labels property returns an array of FrameLabel objects representing the frame labels in that scene.
 The name property returns the scene’s name as a string.
 The numFrames property returns an int representing the total number of frames in the scene.